 - 1 (15 ounce) can kidney beans, rinsed and drained

 - 2 cups peeled and cubed butternut squash

 - 1 cup chopped carrots

-- Stir in spices and add the tomatoes and kidney beans to pan and bring to a boil.
+- Stir in the spices and add the tomatoes and kidney beans to the pan and bring to a boil.
 Cover, reduce heat to medium and simmer for 1 hour.